 The traditional European vision of life and of time is circular, without a beginning and without an end: a circle that completes its course eternally.
 An example in support of this: for the ancient Romans the particle “an” meant “circum” (“around”) and from “an” derive the Latin “annus” (“year”), with the meaning of circle, and “annulus” (“ring”), symbol of eternity both for its circularity and the metal to which it is identified, i.e. gold.
 The year was therefore seen as a circle without beginning and end, not as a finite line, and represented a temporal cycle destined to repeat itself without end.

 The Sun, the Moon, the Seasons, the Ice Ages and even the Civilizations: their manifestations are marked by cyclical rhythms.
 Also men and animals, thanks to their offspring, fall into this universal cyclicity.
-Everything that in the Universe is animated moves in circular and eternal cycles, this being also the meaning of the swastica (the “wheel of time”) in all its forms and depictions: the four branches symbolize the eternal cyclicity and rebirth of all the powers in the Universe.
+Everything that in the Universe is animated moves in circular and eternal cycles, this being also the meaning of the swastica (the “wheel of time” and “wheel of life”) in all its forms and depictions: the four branches symbolize the eternal cyclicity and rebirth of all that exists in the Universe.

 -Winter, Spring, Summer, Autumn and again Winter.

 -Night, Morning, Day, Evening and again Night.

 -New Moon, Rising Moon, Full Moon, Waning Moon and again New Moon.

 -Spiritual Life, Rebirth, Life, Death and again Spiritual Life.